Pyrite-X/Pyrite/guides/main-concepts.md

 ## **Checks**

-### - **Phishing List**
+### - **Bot List**

 There are two types of checks.
-The first is referred to as the **phishing list** (a better name would be the bot list).
+The first is referred to as the **bot list**.
 This list consists of the names of various large bots that exist on Discord, as well as bots that appear to be commonly mimicked.

-With phishing list checking enabled, Pyrite will compare the name(s) of the user against each of the bots in the list.
+With bot list checking enabled, Pyrite will compare the name(s) of the user against each of the bots in the list.

 ### - **Rules**